mousemat86/mm2-clock-card/README.md

 | `timezone`        | Specific a timezone to show clock. <br><br> **Possible examples values:** `America/New_York`, `America/Santiago`, `Etc/GMT+10` <br> **Default value:** `none`.
 See more informations about configuration value [here](https://momentjs.com/timezone/docs/#/data-formats/packed-format/)

 ## Installation
-Download the contents of the `dist/` folder from the latest release and store it in your configuration/www folder.
+Download the 'download.zip' folder from the latest release and store it in your configuration/www folder.

 Configure Lovelace to load the card: